Austin Berry (soccer): FC Cincinnati

 In December 2015, Berry was announced as one of the first eleven signings for United Soccer League club FC Cincinnati, which played its first season in 2016.
 He served as the team's captain from the start of the season.
 Berry scored a goal in the club's inaugural home match, a 2–1 win over Charlotte Independence.
 Berry's goal earned him an honorable mention on the USL Team of the Week.
 On April 29, Berry suffered a quadriceps injury during training, which ultimately caused him to miss roughly a third of the season.
 Berry's performance in a 1–0 road victory against Pittsburgh Riverhounds earned him a spot on the final USL Team of the Week of 2016.
 At the end of the regular season, FC Cincinnati honored Berry with the Cincinnatus Award for demonstrating "outstanding leadership, service to the great good, civic virtue, lack of personal ambition, and modesty."

 In November 2016, FC Cincinnati announced Berry as one of 15 players that would be returning for the 2017 season.
 He remained the team's captain throughout the 2017 season.
 On March 4, Berry suffered a sprained elbow during a pre-season match against Sacramento Republic FC.
 He was expected to be out for 2–3 weeks and miss one or two of the club's first USL matches of the year.
 However, Berry recovered more quickly and played a full 90 minutes in the club's USL opener at Charleston Battery.
 Berry remained a core player in Cincinnati's 2017 lineup, and started in 27 of his 29 total league appearances.
-He also made five appearances in the club's championship run in the 2017 U.S. Open Cup, and scored a goal against New York Red Bulls in the quarterfinals.
+He also made five appearances in the club's championship run in the 2017 U.S. Open Cup, and scored a goal against New York Red Bulls in the semifinals.

 In December 2017, FC Cincinnati announced that Berry would be retiring from his playing career and accepting a position on the technical staff.
 He is now the team's strength and conditioning coach.
 His captain role was filled by Dekel Keinan, a defender signed for the 2018 season.